inferno986return/ebookbuild/README.md

 ## Licencing

 `ebookbuild` is designed to be always free.
 Both free as in freedom and free as in beer, so it is licenced under the strong copyleft GNU General Public License 3 (GPLv3).
-It's also free of non-disclosure agreements (NDAs), so I encourage the promotion and discusion of this tool in addition to its continued development.
+It's also free of non-disclosure agreements (NDAs), so I encourage the promotion and discussion of this tool in addition to its continued development.

 epubcheck is included within this repository.